 AbouT ME (press release)

 Carlo found a new role and challenge as the artistic manager of the pop and jazz department at Codarts (University of the Arts in Rotterdam) where he focused on leading a team of teachers and working on developing and innovating the way of teaching.
-Art education led to research as the next step in his career.
-Together music, education and research means the integration of the approach and vision of his ambition to give the Hammond organ a breeding ground in use of the instrument, sound and tradition to perpetuate the revival and popularity of the instrument.
-By doing this he simultaneously aims to consolidate the professional education of a new generation of Hammond talents and users into a contemporary context.
+Art education led to the next step in his career: research.
+Together music, education and research mean the integration of the approach and vision of his ambition to give the Hammond organ a breeding ground in use of the instrument, sound and tradition to perpetuate the revival and popularity of the instrument.
+By doing this he simultaneously wants to consolidate the professional education of the new generation of talents and users of the Hammond organ into the contemporary context.
 This brings us to his current PhD research: The micro dynamics of musical innovation: history and the future of the Hammond organ.